jaanae/devops-workshop/Week1.md

 6. Under **Log in with this token** copy the command and paste it to the terminal.
  <img src="https://raw.githubusercontent.com/jaanae/devops-workshop/master/token-view.png" width="60%" height="60%">

-You should see the text: Lo
+You should see the text:
 <img src="https://raw.githubusercontent.com/jaanae/devops-workshop/master/Terminal.png" width="60%" height="60%">

 You are now succesfully logged in to the cluster.
 Congratulations!